Get in touch0808 143 2002 includes out of hours emergencies

 Frequently Asked Questions

-The only work involving the garden will be to prune some branches which are overhanging the site on the south side.
-We’re not doing any other work to trees, bushes, plants, or fences in the garden.
+The only work involving the garden will be the pruning of some branches which are overhanging the site on the south side.
+We’re not doing any other work in the garden.
 The garden will remain open for use during the construction period.
-For safety reasons the path on the south side in front of the site will be closed for the whole construction period. - What flats will be built?
+For safety reasons the path on the south side of the garden, in front of the site, will be closed for the whole construction period.

 We’re building 48 flats in two closes.
 Each close is six stories high, with four flats on each landing.
-The close nearest to Napiershall Street will be transferred to Glasgow West Housing Association once it’s complete.
-The close nearest to Burnbank Terrace will be let by Queens Cross Housing Association.
-Each close has a mix of one and two-bedroom flats. - What will the rents be?
+The ground floor flats have their own back and front door, and four of them are designed for wheelchair users.
+One of the closes will the transferred to Glasgow West Housing Association once it’s complete.
+The other close will be let by Queens Cross HA.
+Each close has a mix of one and two-bedroom flats.
+Both closes have a lift.
+All the flats have level access and are designed to The Glasgow Standard requirements for room sizes and energy efficiency, as well as Housing for Varying Needs and Secure by Design Standards.

 The whole project will cost about £12m and the funding package is made up of: